veryqiang/resolve_importer/README.md

 GUI made with PySimpleGUI, which is easier GUI solution for new programmers.

-* The importer creates a new folder at Media Pool's root, user can drag into other folders later.
+## Goal

+The main goal of this importer, beside my learning to program, is to help keep a Resolve project tidy and maybe save some boring labor, by providing:

-* Automatic datetime stamp for the folder name.
+* tagging/timestamp for folder names
-* Imports with/without folder structure.
-* User can select tag(s) to specify type of footage.
+* clip color
+* marker labels

-* Option to create timeline from imported clips, useful for VFX review sessions.
+There is also an option to create timeline from imported clips, useful for VFX review sessions.

 ## How to run:
 Make sure you have Python 3.6 or newer installed.